Mason duBoef

 I built a custom circuit with in-built Arduino.
 It connects a mobile app to existing door opener systems via Bluetooth, enabling disabled students to open campus doors remotely.
 I also developed part of the Android application in Kotlin.

-Willow is a web app used to build and assign truth trees.
-It is largely used in an education context to teach formal logic.
+Willow is a web app for creating and validating truth trees.
+It is largely used in an educational context to teach first order logic.

 I extended Willow, enabling support for Davis-Putnam type logic problems.
 This was done under Prof. Bram Van Heuveln at RPI.